Avalanche7CZ/Paradigm/README.md

 # Paradigm
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L4Z8L38)

 **Paradigm** is a modular server administration and communication tool for Minecraft, designed to give you powerful control over server messaging, player interactions, and automation.
-Whether you need scheduled announcements, dynamic MOTD, staff coordination channels, or custom commands, Paradigm provides a complete suite of features to enhance your server's functionality and keep your community engaged.
+Whether you need scheduled announcements, dynamic MOTD, staff coordination channels, private messages, or custom commands, Paradigm provides a complete suite of features to enhance your server's functionality and keep your community engaged.

 **Current Version:** `Whatever the latest version is` | **Author:** Avalanche7CZ | **License:** CC-BY-NC-ND-4.0